The Sunwise Turn

 Sunwise Turn Bookstore at its original location at 2 E. 31st.
 St. circa 1916.
 Photograph from p.
 16 of Beatrice Wood's autobiography, "I Shock Myself."

-The Sunwise Turn, A Modern Bookshop was a bookshop in New York City that served as a literary salon and gathering-place for F. Scott Fitzgerald, Alfred Kreymborg, Maxwell Bodenheim, Peggy Guggenheim (an intern in 1920), Theodore Dreiser, Robert Frost, Harold Loeb, John Dos Passos and others.
-It was founded by Madge Jenison and Mary Horgan Mowbray-Clarke in 1916, and operated until 1927.
-As such, it is one of the first bookshops in America to be owned and operated by women.
-Its papers — those of its founders and of the bookshop itself — are held by the Harry Ransom Center at the University of Texas at Austin.
+The Sunwise Turn was a bookshop in New York City that operated from 1916 to 1927 and served as a literary salon and gathering-place for F. Scott Fitzgerald, Alfred Kreymborg, Maxwell Bodenheim, Peggy Guggenheim (an intern in 1920), Theodore Dreiser, Robert Frost, Harold Loeb, John Dos Passos and others.
+It was founded by Madge Jenison and Mary Horgan Mowbray-Clarke, and was one of the first bookshops in America to be owned and operated by women.
+Papers pertaining to the Sunwise Turn and its founders are held by the Harry Ransom Center at the University of Texas at Austin.

 Alfred R. Orage, a one-time student and teacher of the ideas of G.I.
 Gurdjieff, gave his first public lecture about Gurdjieff ideas at the Sunwise Turn, on January 9, 1924.
 Gurdjieff, himself, presented a lecture there on March 2, 1924.

 The bookshop showed art as well as books; Guggenheim credited the shop with spurring her love of collecting.

 Publishing history

-In addition to acting as an exhibition and performance space, the shop published five illustrated poetry broadsides and at least ten books between 1916 - 1923.
+In addition to acting as an exhibition and performance space, the shop published five illustrated poetry broadsides and at least ten books between 1916 – 1923.

 The broadsides were the first publishing venture undertaken by the shop, and each paired an artist with a poet.
 Issued sequentially in 1916, the broadside series featured poems and hand-colored drawings: